AlasteirHo/alasteirho/README.md

 - **ZoraDiscordBot** – Discord bot for **on-chain coin discovery**, with Gemini AI integration
   ↳ Repo: <https://github.com/AlasteirHo/ZoraDiscordBot>

-> Tip: pin your favourite repos so they appear at the top of your profile.

 ---

 ### 📊 GitHub stats